-At Wyvern Academy, we value all of our students and ensure that they are seen as individuals with differing interests, knowledge, skills and needs.
-We have an inclusive ethos and strive to increase the learning and participation of all students, ensuring access to an appropriate curriculum.
+At Wyvern Academy, we value all of our pupils and ensure that they are seen as individuals with differing interests, knowledge, skills and needs.
+We have an inclusive ethos and strive to increase the learning and participation of all pupils, ensuring access to an appropriate curriculum.
 SEND is seen as a whole school issue, hence the responsibility of everyone.
 Every teacher is a teacher of every young person including those with SEND or any other additional need.
 We work closely with our children, families and a wide range of professionals to ensure the best educational outcomes.

 Objectives of Wyvern Academy’s SEND Provision

-- Ensuring that the specific needs of individual students are identified and met, whether on a short or longer term basis, and that all staff are involved in this process, as well as outside agencies, where necessary;
+- Ensuring that the specific needs of individual pupils are identified and met, whether on a short or longer term basis, and that all staff are involved in this process, as well as outside agencies, where necessary;

 - Developing and maintaining communication and effective partnerships with parents;

 - Following the requirements and recommendations of the SEND Code of Practice 201

 SEN Information Report: Click here to view our SEND information report 2019-2020

 SEN policy: Wyvern Academy SEND Policy

 Local Offer – The school supports the Local Offer of the Local Authority.

 The purpose of the Local Offer is to enable parents and young people to see more clearly what services are available to them in the area and how to access them.
 The offer includes provision from birth to 25, across education, health and social care and has been developed in conjunction with children and young people, parents and carers, and local services, including schools, colleges, health and social care agencies.